clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes.rst

 .. note::

    |CL| installs CNI plugins that are part of the `cloud-native-basic`   bundle to :file:`/usr/libexec/cni`.
-The directory is required because `swupd verify` uses it, if necessary, to repair a system to a known good state.
+The directory is required because `
+   swupd verify` uses it, if necessary, to repair a system to a known good state.

+**Notes about Weave Net add-on**

+If you choose the `Weave Net` add-on, then you must make the following changes because it installs itself in the :file:`/opt/cni/bin` directory.

+For using CRI-O and ``Weave Net``, you must complete the following steps.

+#.
+Edit the :file:`/etc/crio/crio.conf` file to change `plugin_dir` from:

+   ..  code-block:: bash

+       plugin_dir = "/usr/libexec/cni/"

+    to:

+    ..  code-block:: bash

+        plugin_dir = "/opt/bin/cni"

+#.
+Add the `loopback` CNI plugin to the plugin path with the command:

+    code-block:: bash

+    sudo ln -s /usr/libexec/cni/loopback /opt/bin/cni/loopback

 Use your cluster
 ****************